lucas56098/lucas56098/README.md

 ## Hey there!
 Welcome to my Github page!

-I'm Lucas Schleuß, a Physics student at Heidelberg University with a focus on computational Astrophysics.
+I'm Lucas Schleuß, a physics student at Heidelberg University with a focus on computational astrophysics.

 My main passion is developing **numerical methods** for solving the **hydrodynamic equations** to model gas flows as in galaxy formation.
-For that I have been working on Finite Volume and Discontinuous Galerkin methods on unstructured meshes.
-In addition to that I am interested in computational geometry and worked on Voronoi mesh generation algorithms.
+For that I have been working on finite volume and discontinuous Galerkin methods on unstructured meshes.
+In addition to that I am interested in computational geometry and Voronoi mesh generation algorithms.

 Anything related to numerics, high-performance computing, and scientific simulations sparks my curiosity and drives my work.